Mother’s Day for single mums can be a little tricky.

 Pretty much free Mother’s Day gift ideas (cont.)

 Young children love nothing more than putting on a show.
 Singing, dancing, acting … they love to perform.
 Ask them to produce a small Mother’s Day matinee.
 It works especially well if you have more than one child.
 Well, that is, if they don’t argue.
 If they need motivation direct them to DLTK Holidays for lots of Mother’s Day poems and songs to get them started.
 You could even get them to make the popcorn too.

 MAKE A ’10 THINGS I LOVE ABOUT YOU’ MINI BOOK

 Don’t panic.
 This is easier than it sounds.
-Download the template from The Creative Place.
-Your child will then have 10 prettily decorated boxes to complete with reasons why they love you.
+Download a template from Etsy – there are heaps available.
+Your child will then have 10 prettily decorated slips to complete with reasons why they love you.
 They then cut them out and attached them together to create a mini book.
 This is a beautiful gift.
 A combination of craft and inspiration with a huge helping of love.
 Something to be cherished forever.

 Hopefully this list of almost free Mother’s Day gifts gives you some idea what to ask for this year.
 None of them will break the bank and they provide good activities for your children to get stuck into.
 Most importantly, they’ll get enormous pleasure when they give them to you.

 I guess all that’s left for me to say is I hope you have a truly wonderful Mother’s Day.
 May you relax and revel in your rewarding role of ‘mum’.
 And remember, it’s a whole year until the next one … so make the very most of it.